janestreet/magic-trace/README.md

   </a>
 </p>

 Magic-trace uses Intel PT to tell you what just happened.
 You give it a function name.
-Then, it attaches to a running process and when that function is called it will show you everything that happened for ~10ms (varies, and is partially configurable) leading up to that function call.
+Then, it attaches to a running process and when that function is called it will show you everything that happened for ~10ms (varies, and is partially configurable) leading up to that function call, with ~40ns timing resolution.

 There's also a lazy way to use this: attach it to a running process and detatch it with <kbd>Ctrl</kbd>+<kbd>C</kbd>, and see a random trace of your program.
 This is especially useful if your program is being slow and you don't know why.